mike-seger/web-modules/web-shell/README.md

 web-shell is a library, which provides a web based shell (like bash, zsh, etc.) to any Spring Boot application.
-You can can find a sample application using the web-shell library here:
+A sample application using the web-shell library can be found here:
 [application](./application/)

 It provides a server and client in a single dependency.